d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

 * Vectorization makes code more efficient due to reduced overhead arising from the deep learning framework and due to better memory locality and caching on CPUs and GPUs.
 * There is a trade-off between statistical efficiency arising from SGD and computational efficiency arising from processing large batches of data at a time.
 * Minibatch stochastic gradient descent offers the best of both worlds - computational and statistical efficiency.
-* In minibatch SGD we process batches of data obtained by a random permutation of the training data (i.e. each observation is processed only once per epoch, albeit in random order).
+* In minibatch SGD we process batches of data obtained by a random permutation of the training data (i.e., each observation is processed only once per epoch, albeit in random order).
 * It is advisable to decay the learning rates during training.
 * In general, minibatch SGD is faster than SGD and gradient descent for convergence to a smaller risk, when measured in terms of clock time.